The unsubscribe rate is the least talked about metric in email marketing.

 Unsubscribe rate = Number of users unsubscribed/Number of emails delivered X 100

-Is that a good or bad unsubscribe rate?
+Now, a question you might ask: Is 10% a good or bad unsubscribe rate?

 What is a good unsubscribe rate?